 The Company conducts an "employee satisfaction survey" once per year, and relevant departments work to resolve various issues extracted from the survey results.
-In addition, the company-wide "Dynamism Committee," whose purpose is to create a "dynamic corporate culture," leads various activities aimed at revitalizing internal communication.
+In addition, to create a "dynamic corporate culture," discussion meetings and such between executives and employees are regularly held.